Sweet Grass (Cree chief): Sweet Grass's Band

 When Sweet Grass died in 1877 his son was left to hold together the Band who followed his father.
 Under the leadership of Young Sweet Grass, the band began to fall apart due to internal conflict.
 At this point, Young Sweet Grass would lead a fragment of the band to join with other Cree, who had signed Treaty 6.
-Young Sweet Grass would eventually become chief and would name the new group the Sweetgrass First Nation in honour of his father.
-The Sweetgrass Nation was settled into the land West of the township Battleford, Saskatchewan in 1884.
+Young Sweet Grass eventually became chief and named the new group the Sweetgrass First Nation in honour of his father.
+The Sweetgrass Nation was settled into the land West of the township of Battleford, Saskatchewan in 1884.
 From here the group made income from farming and lumber sale, supplemented with traditional methods as much as possible.
-In the years after settlement, the Sweetgrass reserve would continue to be affected by famine and disease.
+In the years after settlement, the Sweetgrass Reserve would continue to be affected by famine and disease.
 Many people would leave the reserve due to government policies to limit food rations.
 This would lead high mortality rates within the community.
 On the Sweetgrass reserve, the mortality rates would grow after 1885 to 185 per every 1000 people on the reserve.
 The tactic of withholding food from reserves will be used by the Canadian government to force cooperation.
 After resisting sending children into the Canadian school system, the Cree living on the reserve received no food rations, until they capitulated.
-In 2010 the Sweetgrass nation had over 1500 registered members who primarily live outside of the Sweetgrass Reserve.
+In 2010 the Sweetgrass Nation had over 1500 registered members who primarily live outside of the Sweetgrass Reserve.